lucasscharenbroch/personal-site/content/projects/rs-paint.md

 };
 ```

-}
+}.

 **[ADT](https://en.wikipedia.org/wiki/Algebraic_data_type)s are native and natural**:

-"Native": sum types (`enums`) and product-types (tuples) are possible to represent using the core language without excess machinery
+"Native": sum types (`enums`) and product-types (tuples) are possible to represent using the core language without excess machinery.

-"Natural": the language provides features to (greatly) facilitate their use
+"Natural": the language provides features to (greatly) facilitate their use:
 - Pattern Matching (`match`)
     - Even numeric ranges too!
 - Tuple unwrapping within function parameters